 2- Boëldieu: “D’un côté des enfants qui jouent aux soldats et de l’autre des soldats qui jouent comme des enfants.” ( “Out there, children play soldier… In here, soldiers play like children.”)

 3- Maréchal: ” Ce qui passe mon vieux, c’est pas la musique, c’est pas les instruments; c’est le bruit des pas.” (“What we hear, old man, it’s not the music, it’s not the instument; it’s the sound of the footsteps.”)

 4- Marchécal : – Il faut bien qu’on la finisse cette putin de guerre (“We have to finish this damn war.”)

 Rosenthal :- Pff, tu t’fais des illusions… (“Pff, you’re making illusions”).

-This last quote refers us to the movie title: La Grande Illusion.
-What is this title referring to?
-One of the most probable hypothesis is to associate it to the fact that the war lasted much longer than what people would have thought.
+This last quote is a direct reference to the movie title: La Grande Illusion.
+What is this title telling us?
+One of the most probable hypothesis is the fact that the war lasted much longer than what people would have thought.
 It was too long.
-I remember, in my history classes (subject I excelled at), teachers often told us that, when the war started, people thought that the soldiers would be back home at Christmas.
+I remember, in my history classes (a subject I excelled at), teachers often told us that, when the war started, people thought that the soldiers would be back home at Christmas.
 Of course, this didn’t happen and the war lasted 4 years and was devastating

 La Grande Illusion allowed me to discover some great French and German actors.
 Of course, I had already seen Erich Von Stroheim in Sunset Boulevard, but in this film, he is different.
 He plays an “enemy” (as he is German), but, overall, a man with a great heart.
 He is less “cold” and more sensible than Max.